‘Big Brother 20’ Week 8 Spoilers: Kaycee Clark Questions JC Mounduix

 Kaycee has finally taken notice to the way JC has floated through the game and made a comment to her “Level 6” alliance members that fans of Big Brother are applauding.

-Live feeds Twitter account @BB_Updates documented Kaycee’s recent comment online.
+Big Brother Daily’s Twitter account documented Kaycee’s recent comment online.

 “Why doesnt he put JC’s a** up?
 He hasnt been on the block yet and everyone loves him,” she commented to Angela and Tyler Crispen.